(NICARAGUA – continued)

 The Sandinista Front of National Liberation (FSLN) marched into Managua on July 19 and declared Nicaragua liberated.
 They established a temporary (provisional) government.
 They seized all television stations, confiscated properties that had belonged to the Somozas and nationalized the banking system.
 Some 6,500 members of Somoza's military, considered by the Sandinistas and the public to be criminals of the worst sort, were imprisoned.
 A few were shot illegally.
 Officially capital punishment was ended and the number of former National Guardsmen in prison was reduced to 3,500.

 By the end of 1981, the Sandinistas had announced that their regime was Marxist-Leninist.
-La Prensa had printed the results of a poll that concluded that only 28 percent of Nicaraguans supported the Sandinistas – reason for the Sandinistas to worry about opponents.
+Implied was that bourgeois freedoms were of little interest to them.
+The Sandinistas were struggling for control against enemies that they were making and labeling reactionary.
+La Prensa was still functioning with some freedom and printed the results of a poll that concluded that only 28 percent of Nicaraguans supported the Sandinistas.
 The Sandinista fight against "counter-revolution" was by now a military operation.
 Many of the Miskito Indians were fleeing their homeland.
-Some were in Sandinista concentration camps, and some were in refugee camps in Honduras.
+Some were in Sandinista concentration camps, and some were in refugee in Honduras.
 Near and across Nicaragua's border with Honduras were about a thousand anti-Sandinistas who had taken up arms, some of them former Sandinistas – not unlike the former Cuban revolutionaries who had turned against Castro.

 The Reagan administration had begun a covert funding of anti-Sandinista forces.
-President Reagan spoke "alien influences and philosophies" in the hemisphere and against the Sandinista suppression of labor unions and political parties, and against the Sandinista attacks on the Miskito Indians.
+Reagan spoke "alien influences and philosophies" in the hemisphere.
+He spoke against the Sandinista suppression of labor unions and rival political parties, and he denounced Sandinista attacks on the Miskito Indians.

 The elections that the Sandinistas had promised for 1985 were moved up to November 1984 – the same month that Reagan was to face re-election.
 The voting age in Nicaragua was lowered to sixteen.
 The government in Managua repressed anti-Sandinista demonstrations.
 The country's three major opposition parties chose not to run candidates because of Sandinista press censorship and other measures.
 Daniel Ortega, of the Sandinista party, won the presidency with 67 percent of the vote, and the Sandinistas won 61 of the 96 seats of the newly created National Assembly.